CaelanDrayer/caelandrayer.ca/ReadMe.md

 modified: 2025-04-14  06:35
 ---

 Hi!
-This github repo links into https://caelandrayer.ca -- best viewed there!
+This github repo links contains https://caelandrayer.ca -- best viewed there!

-Maybe take a look and learn [about me](index.md)
+Take a look and learn [about me ](https://caelandrayer.ca)

-Otherwise, I have been creating a bit of a knowledge base -- take  look!
+Otherwise, I have been creating a bit of a [knowledge base](https://caelandrayer.ca/kb/) -- take a look!